KrisN13/Forecasting-UK-Grid-Carbon-Intensity/README.md

 | max_renewable   | 8.94   | 4.49  | -2.75   | 21.11   | 366    |

 Interpretation:
-- Using forecasted carbon intensity directly (low_intensity) yields an average daily CO₂ reduction of around 10 - 11%
+- Using forecasted carbon (low_intensity) shows an average daily CO₂ reduction of around 10 - 11%
 - On the cleanest days, reductions exceed 20% while preserving total energy use
 - The max_renewable strategy is weaker on average and has a non-trivial number of days where emissions increase (down to about −2.8%)
-- Renewable share is not a perfect proxy for carbon intensity: high renewable share can coincide with relatively high emissions when balancing or backup generation is active
+- Renewable share is not perfect, however, high renewable share can correspond with relatively high emissions when balancing, or when backup generation is active

 ## Results: EV Household (14 kWh/day + 7 kWh EV Charging)
 A second profile models a household with an EV: